JustinMullin/hangman-challenge/README.md

 ## Implementing Your Bot

-To implement a bot, copy one of the example bots from the `xyz.jmullin.hangman.bot` package.
+To implement a bot, copy one of the example bots from the `xyz.jmullin.hangman.bot.example` package into `xyz.jmullin.hangman.bot`.
 Example bots are provided in Kotlin, Java and Scala.
 Feel free to submit a PR adding support for your favorite JVM language not already represented.

 Bots implement the `xyz.jmullin.hangman.game.HangmanBot` interface.
 More specific documentation pertaining to implementation can be found there.
-Any bots implementing the `HangmanBot` interface found in the `xyz.jmullin.hangman.bot` package will be automatically included in the tournament.
+Any bots implementing the `HangmanBot` interface which are located in the `xyz.jmullin.hangman.bot` package will be automatically included in the tournament.

 When you're happy with your bot, submit a PR including your bot implementation.
-We'll run the final tournament once everyone's bots are in.
+We'll run the final tournament and determine a victor.

 ## Testing Your Bot